-Man found dead inside downtown Indy apartment; homicide investigation underway
+IMPD seeks answers after man found dead inside downtown apartment

 Family wants answers after man killed in downtown apartment